East Germany's Görlitz elects CDU mayor over AfD challenger in runoff vote | DW | 16.06.2019

 If the AfD candidate had been elected mayor, it would have been a nationwide first.

-The runoff election in which 46,000 residents were eligible to vote was closely observed as a litmus test for support for the far-right AfD in the east of Germany.
+The runoff election, in which 46,000 residents were eligible to vote, was closely observed as a litmus test of the support for the far-right AfD in eastern Germany.

 Four for the first round